Can Dogs Get Hayfever?

 Finding the cause to your dog’s allergic reaction can be the first step to finding how to treat them, or at the very least when the best time to take them for a walk to avoid flare-ups.

-If your dog's allergic reaction is severe, your vet may prescribe medication for them to take to ease their symptoms.
+If your dog's allergic reaction is severe, your vet may prescribe medication to ease their symptoms.

 In milder cases, there are other options available to you, such as: